Rajeshrj202/laravel-mail/README.md

     php artisan queue:work
     OR
-    Install Supervisor for Continous Queue worker running enviornment on Server for more info please follow the given link https://laravel.com/docs/8.x/queues#supervisor-configuration
+    Install Supervisor for Continous Queue worker running enviornment on Server -- for more info please follow the given link https://laravel.com/docs/8.x/queues#supervisor-configuration

 > 11. To Enable Auto Job retry add another queue worker

     php artisan queue:retry all

+> 12. After any changes in code  use below code to restart the queue worker

+    php artisan queue:restart